 UFV students will work directly with the city to solve an array of real-world problems including reducing litter in parks, beautifying utilities, and creating engaging public spaces.
 By launching experimental solutions, students gain valuable hands-on experience and marketable skills while the city gains a fresh perspective and unique solutions to challenges.

-Abbotsford is one of nine cities around the world that have implemented Citystudio.
-The program started in Vancouver in 2011 as a collaboration between the City of Vancouver and the city’s public post-secondary institutions.
+Abbotsford is one of seven cities around the world that have implemented Citystudio.
+The program started in Vancouver in 2011 as a collaboration between the City of Vancouver and Simon Fraser University and now includes five of the city’s public post-secondary institutions.

 “UFV is very pleased to partner with the City of Abbotsford in a project offering hands-on learning opportunities to students, additional problem solving capacity, and innovative solutions for the community,” said Eric Davis, UFV Provost and Vice President, Academic.
 “This is a collaboration offering lasting benefits to all involved.”